determined-ai/determined/docs/setup-cluster/workspaces-rpools.rst

 within the cluster.

 Resource pools can be either unbound, meaning they are shared across the entire cluster, or bound to specific workspaces.
-Experiments, notebooks, Tensorboards, shells, or commands associated with a particular workspace can only use resource pools that are either unbound or bound to a particular workspace.
+Experiments, notebooks, TensorBoards, shells, or commands associated with a particular workspace can only use resource pools that are either unbound or bound to a particular workspace.